lhx077/Star-Citizen-Photo-Tool/README.md

 ## Acknowledgements

+- Thanks to the Stella Vanguard Squadron for the strongest support
 - Thanks to the Star Citizen community for inspiration
 - Material Design for WPF for the UI components